How Much Does Roof Vent Installation Cost?

 Q: What is the best material for a roof type vent?

-A: Plastic vents are generally considered a better option than metal vents since the former comes with smooth rounded edges (meaning they are less dangerous to work with during installation).
+A: Plastic vents are generally considered a better option than metal vents since the former come with smooth, rounded edges (meaning they are less dangerous to work with during installation).

 They are also lightweight, so should they fall off, they’re less likely to cause damage if they strike any objects below.